ozanozyegen/ITU-Computer-Engineering-Assignments/README.md

 # ITU-Computer-Engineering-Assignments

-This repository contains some of the assignments I did during my studies in Istanbul Technical University Computer Engineering department.
+This repository contains some of the assignments I did during my undergraduate studies at Istanbul Technical University Computer Engineering department.